-The actuary should apply the reporting entity’s categorization of an employee benefit plan.
-If it is or becomes apparent to the actuary in the course of performing the actuarial services that such categorization fails in a material manner to conform to IAS 19, the actuary should be guided by paragraph 2.3.

-If the actuary is uncertain as to the reporting entity’s IAS 19 categorization of an employee benefit plan, the actuary should seek guidance from the principal.
+If the actuary is uncertain as to the reporting entity’s categorization of an employee benefit plan, the actuary should seek guidance from the principal.

+The actuary should treat the reporting entity’s categorization of its employee benefit plans as a prescribed methodology to which ISAP 1 paragraph 2.8.
+Assumptions and Methodology Prescribed, applies.

-Actuarial Assumptions – The reporting entity is responsible for selecting assumptions that represent the reporting entity’s best estimates of the variables that will determine the ultimate costs of its employee benefits.
-The actuary may advise the principal regarding the selection of some or all of the assumptions to be used in the actuarial services.
-In doing so, the actuary should be guided by paragraphs 2.6 – 2.9 of ISAP 1, taking into account IAS 19’s requirements regarding assumptions used to measure defined benefit post-employment plans, termination benefits, or other long-term benefits.
-IAS 19 requires that these assumptions be unbiased and mutually compatible, and that financial assumptions be based on market expectations at the measurement date for the period over which the obligations are to be settled.
+Actuarial Assumptions – The reporting entity is responsible for selecting assumptions that are unbiased, mutually compatible, and represent the reporting entity’s best estimates of the variables that will determine the ultimate costs of its employee benefits.
+The actuary may advise the principal regarding the selection or reasonableness of some or all of the assumptions to be used in the actuarial services.
+In doing so, the actuary should be guided by paragraphs 2.6. – 2.9. of ISAP 1, taking into account IAS 19’s requirements regarding assumptions used to measure defined benefit post-employment plans, termination benefits, or other long-term benefits.
+In particular, when using prescribed assumptions, the actuary should be guided by ISAP 1 paragraph 2.8.
+Assumptions and Methodology Prescribed.

-General Approach for Selecting Assumptions – When advising the principal on the selection of actuarial assumptions, the actuary should:
+General Approach for Selecting Assumptions – When advising the principal on the selection or reasonableness of actuarial assumptions, the actuary should:

 Identify the types of assumptions needed to perform the actuarial services;

-Evaluate information relevant to each type of assumption;
+Evaluate information relevant to each type of assumption:

-With respect to financial assumptions, the actuary should review information on market expectations at the measurement date.
-Such data may include corporate and government bond yield curves, yields on nominal and inflation-indexed debt, recent changes in price indices, forecasts of inflation, employment data and projections, and economic data and analyses prepared by experts.
+With respect to financial assumptions, the actuary should review information on market-implied expectations at the measurement date.
+Examples of such information include:

+corporate or government bond yields;

+yields on nominal and inflation-indexed debt;

+recent changes in relevant price indices (such as general or medical price inflation indices);

+forecasts of inflation, employment data and projections; and

+economic data and analyses prepared by experts.

+The actuary may also consider the reporting entity’s expectations regarding assumptions where the reporting entity can influence future experience, for example, if the reporting entity has implemented a salary freeze;

 With respect to demographic assumptions, the actuary should review information that, in the actuary’s professional judgment, is relevant to the population covered by the reporting entity’s employee benefits.
-Such data may include:
+Examples of such information include:

 the experience of the covered population to the extent credible;

 analyses prepared by experts such as published tables or experience studies;

 studies or reports on general trends relevant to the particular demographic assumption;

-the reporting entity’s future expectations; and
+the reporting entity’s future expectations regarding assumptions where the reporting entity can influence future experience; and

 relevant factors known to the actuary that may affect future experience such as the economic conditions of the geographic area or industry, availability of alternative employment, and the reporting entity’s human resource policies or practices.

-Consider which parameters assumptions should vary by taking into account the degree to which a particular parameter (for example, gender, age, birth year, service, employment type, or calendar year) is expected to affect future plan experience with respect to that assumption, and whether different assumption formats are appropriate for different segments of the covered population;
+This guidance does not impose additional duties on the actuary beyond the scope of the actuarial services to review the experience of the covered population.

+Select an appropriate format for each type of assumption, taking into account materiality (see 2.2.) and proportionality (see 2.3.) (for example, mortality rates typically vary by gender and age, and when material and proportionate to the actuarial services, might also vary by calendar year, employment type, location, or other factors);

-Recommend assumptions that are in accordance with IAS 19 (that is, they are unbiased, mutually compatible and, in the actuary’s opinion, would be appropriate to represent the reporting entity’s best estimate).
+Recommend assumptions that in the actuary’s opinion, are unbiased, mutually compatible, and, if adopted by the reporting entity, would be appropriate to represent the reporting entity’s best-estimate.